1976 Tripoli Agreement: Autonomous areas

-Ferdinand Marcos would later implement the agreement by creating two autonomous regions (instead of one) consisting of ten (instead of thirteen) provinces.
+Marcos would later implement the agreement by creating two autonomous regions (instead of one) consisting of ten (instead of thirteen) provinces.
 This led to the collapse of the peace pact and the resumption of hostilities between the MNLF and Philippine government forces.

 Succeeding treaties

 A year after Marcos was ousted from power during the People Power Revolution, the government under Corazon Aquino signed the 1987 Jeddah Accord in Saudi Arabia with the MNLF, agreeing to hold further discussions on the proposal for autonomy to the entirety of Mindanao and not just the thirteen provinces stated in the 1976 Tripoli Agreement.
 In 1989, however, an act establishing the Autonomous Region in Muslim Mindanao was passed.
 The MNLF demanded that the thirteen Tripoli Agreement provinces be included in the ARMM, but the government refused; eight of those provinces were predominantly Christian.
 Shortly thereafter, the government held a plebiscite in the thirteen provinces.
 Four provinces; Lanao del Sur, Maguindanao, Sulu and Tawi-tawi voted to be included in the ARMM.
 The MNLF boycotted the plebiscite and refused to recognize the ARMM.

-Under the administration of Fidel V. Ramos, the government and the MNLF signed the 1996 Final Peace Agreement in Jakarta, Indonesia.
-It enabled qualified MNLF members to enter the ranks of the Armed Forces of the Philippines and the Philippine National Police, and created the Southern Philippines Council for Peace and Development, which was dominated by the MNLF.
-Misuari then ran unopposed as governor of the ARMM.
-The peace agreement earned Ramos and Misuari the 1997 Félix Houphouët-Boigny Peace Prize.
+Under the administration of Fidel V. Ramos, the government and the Moro National Liberation Front (MNLF) signed the 1996 Final Peace Agreement in Jakarta, Indonesia.
+The accord enabled qualified MNLF members to join the ranks of the Armed Forces of the Philippines and the Philippine National Police, and created the Southern Philippines Council for Peace and Development (SPCPD), which was primarily led by the MNLF.
+Nur Misuari subsequently ran unopposed as governor of the ARMM.

+During this period, Sayyid Hji Al-Hassan Caluang, then OIC Governor of Sulu, played a key facilitative role in coordinating local consultations and supporting the implementation of peace and development mechanisms envisioned under the agreement.
+His administration fostered dialogue among traditional leaders, scholars, and MNLF representatives, ensuring that the peace framework reached the grassroots level across Sulu and neighboring provinces.